 The University is committed to ensuring as high a quality student experience as possible while studying at St Andrews.
 Occasionally things may go wrong and students who experience a difficulty, or are dissatisfied with the academic experience should raise concerns as soon as possible.
 In general there are four methods of resolution:

-- A student complaint.
+- Make a complaint.

-Proposals to change or modify procedures or policy
+Feedback – proposals to change or modify procedures or policy

 There normal routes are:

 - Consult the module controllers.
 This would be relevant for issues relating to sequencing of the module, provision of study material, module content etc.

 - Bring the matter to the Student / Staff Consultative Committee.
 This would be relevant for the conduct or delivery of the course, access, school infrastructure etc.